parmaja/d-sard/src/sard/README.md

 Declare: is define how to call that object, it have Defines and link to the object to execute and call
     Declare is a object of Caluse that call external (or internal) object, until now this object freed by declare and it is wrong :(

-Stack: have data for run time execute, you cant share value between thread or multiple execute for the main object So Stack have Local Variables, Shadow of object
+Env: have data for run time execute, you cant share value between thread or multiple execute for the main object So Stack have Local Variables, Shadow of object
 Shadow: it is mirror of object but have extra data about it that we can not save it in the original object, it is useful for multiexecute.